javajuice1337/RustPlusBot/plugin examples/messagerouting.md

 const messageRouting = [
     // Add your team chat message routing rules below, before the '*' (catch all) routing rule.
     // Set the wildcard to match the routing rule, and then set the channel to the channel ID.
+    // Set ignore to true for the routing rule to throw out (ignore) the team chat message.
     // Routing rules are processed from top to bottom, and stops when a rule is matched.
-    // Set ignore to true for the routing rule to throw out the team chat message.
     // ----------------------------------------------------------------------------------------
     // Example: Post all Smart Alarm team chat messages to their own Discord channel.
     // { wildcard: '[ALARM]*', channel: '', ignore: false },